CalamityAdam/iot/react/projects/bench_bnb/bench_bnb_ii.md

 }
 ```

 Note that our benches object use each bench's id as a primary key.
-The `benches` key is also nested under an `entities` key.
-Even though there are no other `entities` in this app, we're going to practice good convention since most apps you'll build are going to have more than a single entity.
+The `benches` key is also nested under the `entities` key, where we keep all of our relational data.

 ### Action Creators